-Guidance: Read and understand the Office of Fair Trading 'Guidance on Unfair Terms in Tenancy Agreements'.
+Guidance: Read and understand the Office of Fair Trading 'Guidance on unfair terms in tenancy agreements'.
 Ensure that all proffered terms will pass the 'test of fairness'.
 Pay particular attention to fees, deposits, contract termination and charges.

 2.6.
-Ensure that the name and address of the accommodation provider is stated in the letting agreement.
+Ensure that the name and address of the owner/ agent is stated in the letting agreement.

-Purpose of clause: To assist clear communication between the provider and tenants to ensure that disputes are more swiftly resolved.
+Purpose of clause: To assist clear communication between landlords and tenants to ensure that disputes are more swiftly resolved.

 Guidance: This is a legal requirement under section 48 of the 1987 Landlord and Tenant Act.
-Providers should also make it clear to tenants that they are responsible for all issues relating to the tenancy and the property in order to avoid accrediting decisions to the owner of the property.
+Managing agents should also make it clear to tenants that they are responsible for all issues relating to the tenancy and the property in order to avoid accrediting decisions to the owner of the property.